PennyLaneAI/pennylane/doc/introduction/returns.rst

           qml.jacobian(circuit)(x)

       Follow the instructions :ref:`here <return-autograd-tf-gotcha>` to fix this issue.
+      Alternatively, consider porting your code to use the :ref:`JAX <jax_interf>` or :ref:`Torch <torch_interf>` interface, which could unlock additional features and performance benefits!

     * You are returning differently-shaped quantities together, such as :func:`~.expval` and :func:`~.probs`.
 For example, the following code is compatible with version 0.29 of PennyLane